bardsoftware/ganttproject.docs/docs/development/build.md

 The process on other distros and Windows/Mac OSX should be similar, modulo differences in packages/paths and the way command line terminal works.

-## Overview of the technologies and frameworks used in the build process
+## Overview of the build technologies and frameworks

 GanttProject build process uses Java, Kotlin and Google Protocol Buffers compilers.
 Orchestrating them is not trivial, so be prepared to have some fun with setting up the things.